- Describe why safe sleep practices are important for infants.

 - Keep cribs free of blankets, pillows, stuffed toys, soft objects, loose bedding and bumper pads.
 Nothing else should be in the crib except for the baby.

-- Bibs, necklaces, and garments with ties or hoods should be removed.
+- Bibs, necklaces, headbands, and garments with ties or hoods must be removed.

 - Dress the baby lightly for sleep.
-Set the room temperature in a range that is comfortable for a lightly clothed adult.
+The room temperatures throughout the facility are set and maintained in a range that is comfortable for a lightly clothed adult.

 Continue to watch as a caregiver describes how her program ensures a safe sleep environment in her mixed-age infant toddler classroom.